 - coronary angiography

-A person may not know for several years that they had a silent heart attack.
-They may only discover it during a routine exam or when other health issues bring them to a doctor.
+A person may not know for several years that they have had a silent heart attack.
+They may only discover it when they visit a doctor for a routine exam or other health issues.

-Others may experience increased exercise intolerance or an increased heart rate following a heart attack.
+Some people may experience decreased exercise tolerance, fatigue, or an increased heart rate after a heart attack.

-It is advisable for a person to seek guidance from a doctor about the steps they should take following a silent heart attack.
+It is advisable for a person to seek guidance from a doctor about steps to take after a silent heart attack.

-The outlook for a person who had a silent heart attack is similar to that for people who have noticeable symptoms of a heart attack.
-They have an increased risk of:
+The outlook for a person who has had a silent heart attack is similar to the outlook for people who have noticeable symptoms of a heart attack.
+A person will have an increased risk of:

 - another heart attack